UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 ## Permissions for Billing

 Users with **API** permissions can retrieve billing information using the Portal API.
 For more information, see the *GET /api/billing/billing-csv* section of the [*UKCloud Portal API Reference Guide*](ptl-ref-portal-api.md).

-## Permissions for Monitoring

-Users with **Read** permissions can view information from the Protective Monitoring service on the *Security Operations Service* page.

 ## Feedback